cedadev/nlds/docs/spec/GWS_use_case.md

 JASMIN user can verify their data (checksum).

+JASMIN user can specify which quota to use when copying to NLDS.

+JASMIN user can check the value of the remaining quota and the usage against the quota.

 Storing data on the tape requires quota remaining, allocated to GWS.
 Quota is from the project portal.

 ?
 Other types of quota as well as GWS quota, for example a personal quota ?